 Total Time: 20 minutes

-Chocolate and coconut truffles are another lovely treat for a couple or at dinner for two.
+Chocolate and coconut truffles are a lovely treat without involving eggs, perfect for a couple or dinner for two.
 They are smooth, delicious, and melt-in-your-mouth.
 Plus, you can easily handle these cuties at home since there is no need for fancy ingredients or equipment.

 All you need to do is stir melted chocolate and cream with butter and coconut flakes.
 High-quality white chocolate provides a smooth texture and rich mouthfeel, but you should melt it at low heat due to its low burning point.